JonOlav95/finn_scraper/README.md

 ## Checklist
 - [ ] Add detail to headers.
-- [ ] Add sleep timer and folder etc to parameters.yml
+- [ ] Add sleep timer and folder etc to parameters.yml.
-- [ ] Complex queries instead of binary daily/not daily scrape
+- [ ] Custom queries instead of binary daily/not daily scrape.